ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ## Common API

-The {@link module:table/table~Table} plugin registers UI components:
+The {@link module:table/table~Table} plugin registers the following UI components:

 * The `'insertTable'` dropdown,
 * The `'tableColumn'` dropdown,
 * The `'tableRow'` dropdown,
 * The `'mergeCell'` dropdown,

-and following commands:
+and the following commands:

 * The {@link module:table/commands/inserttablecommand~InsertTableCommand `'inserttable'`} command.

-	To insert a table in current selection execute command with desired table dimensions:
+	To insert a table at the current selection, execute the command and specify the dimensions:

 	```js
 	editor.execute( 'insertTable', { rows: 20, columns: 5 } );